Sindika Dokolo

 Sindika Dokolo (16 March 1972 – 29 October 2020) was a Congolese businessman and art collector, married to Isabel dos Santos since 2002, the eldest daughter of José Eduardo dos Santos, then President of Angola.
 Dokolo owned one of the most important contemporary African art collections of more than 3,000 pieces.
-He died on 29 October 2020, in a free diving accident near Umm al-Hatab Island in Dubai, United Arab Emirates, at the age of 48.
+He died on 29 October 2020, in a free diving accident near Umm al-Hatab Island in Abu Dhabi, United Arab Emirates, at the age of 48.

 Early life

 Sindika Dokolo was born in Kinshasa, capital of Zaire (now Democratic Republic of the Congo) in 1972 to Augustin Dokolo, a businessman, bank owner, millionaire, and collector of African arts, and his Danish wife Hanne Kruse.
 Dokolo was brought up in Belgium and France and graduated from the Lycée Saint-Louis-de-Gonzague in Paris.
 He studied economics, commerce and foreign languages at the Pierre and Marie Curie University and returned to Congo in 1995 to join his father´s businesses.